-Whilst it will build wrist strength, it’s strength benefits will be limited to only the muscle groups surrounding the wrists.
+While it will build wrist strength, its strength benefits will be limited to only the wrists’ muscle groups.
 Therefore making the Gripstik a true wrist exerciser.

 Captains Of Crush Hand Gripper

-Captains of Crush are great for developing wrist and grip strength, but as the primary movement relies on the opening and closing of the hand at various degrees of resistance, the main benefits will be in hand grip strength rather than wrist strength.
+Captains of Crush are great for developing wrist and grip strength.
+Still, as the primary movement relies on the handgrip’s opening and closing at various degrees of resistance, the main benefits will be in handgrip strength rather than wrist strength.

-Although there are many other wrist building exercises that can be performed with these grip training tools.
+Although many other wrist building exercises can be performed with these grip training tools.

-This grip strength tool is great for athletes who rely on the strong grip as part of their sport, such as baseball, tennis, badminton, and table tennis.
-The Captains of Crush is also great for individuals who just want to build up their overall grip strength.
+This grip strength tool is excellent for athletes who rely on the firm grip as part of their sport, such as baseball, tennis, badminton, and table tennis.
+The Captains of Crush is also great for individuals who want to build up their overall grip strength.

 Gripmaster Pro Hand Gripper

-Similar to the Captains of Crush, the Gripmaster pro is a hand exercises tools that mainly focuses on building hand strength.
-There are many hand grip exercises that can be performed with the Gripmaster Pro series and they come in varying degrees of resistance.
+Like the Captains of Crush, the Gripmaster pro is a hand exercise tool that mainly focuses on building hand strength.
+You can perform many handgrip exercises with the Gripmaster Pro series, and they come in varying degrees of resistance.

-This hand and wrist exerciser is also good for athletes that rely on a strong grip like people who play table tennis.
+This hand and wrist exerciser is also suitable for athletes who rely on a firm grip, like play table tennis.

 The Marcy Wedge Wrist Exerciser